 “Will you still be able to experience dating ‘normally’ and fully?
 Will you miss out or have to make any sacrifices if you’re dating someone with a disability?”

 Our first date lasted four and a half hours!
 Considering I’ve had more than one first date that didn’t even last an hour, I think that speaks volumes.
 I’d never clicked so well with someone the first time I met them.
 After a drink at the café and having a look around the Ikon Gallery, we went for a drink at a bar in Brindley Place.
-Even after that we hadn’t had enough, so we went for dinner.
+Even after that- we hadn’t had enough, so we went for dinner together too.

 When I met Dan I was getting my life back after being in an abusive relationship; I was enjoying dating and meeting new people.
-For a few years I’d missed out on a lot due to being in a toxic relationship and struggling with anxiety.
-People close to me just wanted to make sure that I didn’t miss out on anything else, hence this question.
+For a few years I’d missed out on so much due to being in a toxic relationship and struggling with anxiety and depression (turned out to be PTSD).
+People close to me just wanted to make sure that I didn’t end up being held back or restricted again; so their concerns were voiced out of genuine concern (despite being misplaced!).
 A few months after the end of that relationship, I developed a new-found zest for life.
 I decided that whenever and wherever possible, I was only going spend time with people whose company I genuinely enjoyed.
 I realised I had a lot of making up to do, places I wanted to visit and things I wanted to see.
+Much the same as the attitude Dan developed after being diagnosed with a degenerative condition.
+That makes us a perfect match!

-Dan is honestly the funniest, most determined, and kind person I’ve met.
-Within the first couple of months of our dating, I’d been out-and-about and had more fun and laughter than I’d had in a really long time- quite the opposite of having to ‘make any sacrifices’.
+Contrary to what people might think about someone with a disability, Dan has a busy, fun-filled life!
+He is honestly the funniest, most determined, and kind person I’ve met.
+Within the first couple of months of dating Dan, I’d been out-and-about, and had more fun and laughter than I’d had in a really long time- quite the opposite of having to ‘make any sacrifices’.
 He’s brought so much to my life.
 Ew, gushy.

 Click here to read my Zip World post, for just one example of what we’ve been up to so far.